 Every one of our days and each of our breaths are given by Him.
 The times and places of our earthly existence as well as the rise and fall of nations and their boundaries are chosen by God for the purpose of drawing all to Him, and He is never far off from His creation (Acts 17:24-27; Colossians 1:16-17).

 This precise moment in history is not a surprise to the God who is sovereign over all creation.

 When the year changed from 2019 to 2020, many of us were going about our days and making our plans with very little thought about God.

 Our own strength, wisdom, health, politics, and scientific advancements were enough to carry the weight of our security, happiness, and hope…or so we thought.

-With all our enlightenment, all our science, all our medications, technology, and experts, one novel virus shut down the entire world, is destroying economies, and claiming thousands, if not millions, of lives.
+One novel virus shut down the entire world, is destroying economies, and is taking lives.